 Eating food certified as halal is important to many practicing Muslims.
 What is and is not halal is defined in the Quran and is a big part of Islamic life.
 So, if you are a passionate foodie but also a Muslim looking for more halal food options, we’ve narrowed down some of the best halal restaurants in Hong Kong to check out.

 As the first-ever Persian restaurant in the city, Saffron offers authentic Iranian cuisine and is a top pick for halal food in Hong Kong.

-The menu includes a variety of kebab koobideh (Iranian minced meat kebab), which can be served with saffron aromatic rice or naan bread according to your liking.
-The open kitchen allows patrons to watch cooks grilling kebabs on skewers combined with staple Persian ingredients including saffron, rosewater, sumac and barberrie, just to name a few.
-And if you have some space left for dessert, you should check out the baghlava, a classic Middle-Eastern pastry layered with chopped nuts, honey and rosewater.
+Entrees include a variety of kebab koobideh (Iranian minced meat kebab) served with saffron aromatic rice or naan bread.
+The open kitchen allows patrons to watch cooks grilling kebabs on skewers, incorporating staple Persian ingredients like saffron, rosewater, sumac and barberrie.
+Save room for dessert and try the Baghlava, a classic Middle-Eastern pastry layered with chopped nuts, honey and rosewater.

 Address: Shop E, G/F, Garley Building, Graham Street, Central

 Tuen Mun Curry House

 Tuen Mun Curry House is where to find halal food in the New Territories.
 This Indian restaurant offers all kinds of curries, including chicken, lamb, beef, seafood and even vegetarian options.

 One house specialty is the Butter Chicken Curry, where barbecued chicken is slowly simmered in a rich, creamy tomato and butter gravy.
 For light snacks instead of a heavy meal, give the Chicken Momos or the Onion Bhajias a try.
 Stop in during lunch hours for the best deals, as Tuen Mun offers special lunch sets which include soup, curry, vegetables, fries, naan, rice and a drink only for HK$45 (US$6).